giginet/Scipio/Sources/scipio/scipio.docc/prepare-cache-for-applications.md

 # Prepare all dependencies for your application

+Use `prepare` mode to generate required frameworks for a project

+## Concept

 The concept of Scipio, all dependencies wanted to be used in your application should be defined in one Package manifest.

 `prepare` command is to build all dependencies as XCFrameworks in the manifest.

+## Practical Usage

+Let's see how to use scipio in `prepare` mode.

-## 1. Create a new Swift Package to describe dependencies
+### 1. Create a new Swift Package to describe dependencies

+First, create a new Swift Package to describe required dependencies.

+Generally, it's recommended to make this in the same directory as your application's Xcode project.

 ```bash
 $ mkdir MyAppDependencies